 To the founder, practical work experience was a vital element of a well-rounded education.
 In the early 1920s, at a time when only 15 percent of American jobs available were "white collar," Brown believed American's higher education was greatly unbalanced.
 Instead of pure book learning, the founder sought a form of learning that also involved practical skill and spiritual instruction.

 "Emphasis should be placed equally on the head, heart and hands.
 If we neglect any of these in our teaching, the result will be an unbalanced person," Brown said.

 Brown himself was no stranger to hard work.
 As a young man, he was forced to quit his formal education to work in a lime kiln.
-As a former president of Scaritt Institute and founder of his own education institution, Brown had demonstrated that labor-oriented work is no hindrance to success of high success.
+As a former president of Scaritt Institute and founder of his own educational institution, Brown had demonstrated that labor-oriented work is no hindrance to success.